RGSSoftware/OraCC/README.md

 - There’s a lot of code duplication, but in time it should be refactored out.
 - Test coverage
 - A lot more.

+### Summary:
+In summary, I've should have spent my time on code quality then fancy showboating.